 Coming from an EU country, immigrating in Malta was not much of a trouble at all.
 However, I would say it took some time for me to integrate into society here.

 Making friends is never easy, especially when you live on an island were people tend to come, stay for a year or so and then move on.
 Therefore having a long-lasting friendship is something that I´ve always found difficult.
 However, once you start working, studying or going out you also meet locals, which helps a lot to understand the mentality of the Maltese and make lasting connections.
 Maltese are quite outgoing people: you will learn a lot about the culture, country, and locals!

 I live in a central area of Malta, 10 minutes from the seaside.
 Probably the thing I enjoy the most here is the ability to have a lovely stroll to my work by the seaside, enjoying the beautiful views of Valletta and the nearby towns.
 I don’t think I can get ever tired of that.
 It also allows me to escape traffic, which can be a nightmare here! [luckily my boyfriend is my cab driver]

 Buses in Malta are unreliable.
 I could tell you hundreds of stories, like that time I was on a bus and it broke down in the middle of nowhere.
 I had to wait another few hours for another one coming.
-Or when the bus I was waiting for simply never passed by… In this sence Malta could be a challenge!
-Get yourself ready for some crazy bus drivers, late buses and mad traffic!
+Or when the bus I was waiting for simply never passed by… In this sense, being an expat in Malta could be a challenge!
+Get yourself ready for some crazy bus drivers, late buses, and mad traffic!
 Just have patience!

 Before and After

-I’m still living in Malta and enjoying its little perks.
+I’m still living in Malta and enjoying all the amazing things this island has to offer.
 My “before” and “during” you have already heard.
 And for the “after”… You’ll have to stick around to find out!
 You can follow my adventures in Malta or abroad via my blog www.no146.com or Instagram: aisteg.